fhnaumann/ucumate/ucumate-core/precise_decimal.md

 For example, the user might want to convert 3.5 inches to cm.
 The system is incapable of determining whether this custom factor has limited precision/scaling or not.
 It depends on what the user wants and therefore (maybe) I can add an additional bool parameter to flag this behaviour?

+There is additional complexity when the factor is in scientific notation, especially regarding the decimal places after the dot.
+1.0e2 expands to 100.0, 1.00e2 -> 100.00, etc. Conversely, 1.0e-2 expands to 0.010, 1.00e-2 -> 0.0100

 ## Examples